seanbrindley17/milestone-project-3-mk2/README.md

 * The default display method for entries are new ones are added at the bottom.
 I would probably prefer to have it so the default display is by latest date, but I had a lot of issues implimenting my date filter so once I got it working for the filters I didn't want to fiddle with it and break it.

+* When adding an entry, adding a filer or after editing an entry, the tab display will default back to Freestyle.
+I didn't really have to much time to play around with changing this.

 * Closing the tab logs the user out, at least it does for me.
 I'd fix that to not do that because it's quite annoying.

 * With further functionality and more data added I could potentially include a profile page where users could access best times or things like that among other things.
 There's a lot I could implement with further skill and knowledge I would imagine.

+* I didn't add an admin page as I didn't deem it necessary for the time being.
+In the future I will add one where the admin profile can access a page called "users" or "profiles" and be able to see entries a particular user has created.

 ## Testing